Mir Jumla's invasion of Assam: Epidemic and Mughals under siege

 The garrisons of the Mughal forces entrapped in Garhgaon and Mathurapur faced severe discomfitures.
 Of the 173 paddy heaps the Mughal army had control over at the beginning of the rainy season, only 16 could be saved from flood and the Ahoms and as a result the Mughal soldiers had to survive on coarse rice.
 Essential luxuries guaranteed to the soldiers—wheat, dal, ghee, salt, sweetmeats, etc.—became scarce.
 Initially boiled beef was available, and when that became unavailable the soldiers had to slaughter horses, camels, and elephants.
 Other goods, such as opium and tobacco, which the soldiers were depended on, became scare too causing general distress in the ranks.

 A cholera epidemic broke out in August that affected both the Ahoms and the Mughal garrison in the Mathurapur area initially.
 Hundreds were dying daily and since the dead could not be given proper burial the corpses floated down the rivers and contaminated drinking water as far away as Lakhau.
 Diler Khan's troops lost two-third of its strength to this epidemic.
 Finding it unbearable, Mir Jumal moved those able-bodied to Garhgaon on 17 August, leaving the infirm behind.
 The Mathurapur contingent then infected the Garhgaon contingent.
 In this epidemic the Ahoms too lost a large section of the population, estimated to be about 2,300,000.
 The famine-like situation and the epidemic was so desperate that those in Garhgaon ate leaves and grass.
 These conditions had a strong demoralizing effect on the ranks, though Mir Jumla stood firm in his resolve to capture the Ahom king.

 Final stalemate

 By 20 September 1662 the floods had receded and the fearsome Mughal cavalry, though depleted, was mobile again.
 Ibn Hussain, the admiral at Lakhau, reoccupied Dergaon on 5 September after Bhitarual Phukan had abandoned it; and Mir Jumla dispatched Abul Hassan to reconnect with the Mughal navy; Abul Hassan occupied Gajpur first and then reached Dergaon.
-And with the logistic chain re-established with Lakhau, Abul Hassan was able to deliver news and letters from Mir Jumla to Aurangzeb; and in return provisions eventually reached the Mughal army at Garhgaon in two batches and it was ready to move by 24 October.
-With the Mughal situation much improved, the Ahom king retreated to the Namrup hills.
+And with the logistic chain re-established with Lakhau, Abul Hassan was able to deliver news and letters from Mir Jumla to Aurangzeb; and in return provisions eventually reached the Mughal army at Garhgaon—the first on 24 October and the second on 31 October accompanied by Abul Hassan.
+With the Mughal situation much improved and ready to move the Ahom king retreated to the Namrup hills.